NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 ### 1.2.3.
 More common status quo methods

 Although the above methods are sometimes used, it's more common to use lesser methods.
 There is a temptation to not do quantified estimates, and instead settle for **impact rubrics**.
 By this I mean aggregating some observable metrics around the world using some sort of checklist or Likert scale.
-Outside of longtermism, Animal Charity Evaluators and Charity Entrepreneurship do this.
+Outside of longtermism, Animal Charity Evaluators and Charity Entrepreneurship have used this.
 The problem with this approach is that values aren't linear: an intervention that scores twice as high on the checklist isn't therefore twice as valuable.
 And it might even be worse, if the checklist doesn't weigh more valuable factors comparatively heavily.

 More often, grant evaluators simply rely on **expert intuition**, which relies on an implicit bar for funding.
 This could work if experts have good judgment.
 In practice, there isn't enough estimation infrastructure that one can move away from relying on the judgment of individuals soon.

-Finally, there is the temptation of using **other funders as a benchmark**, for instance the Long-term Future Fund.
+Finally, there is the temptation of using **other funders as a benchmark**, for instance the Long-Term Future Fund.
 This makes sense in that, if you can't do better than a fund, it makes sense to donate to it.
 But on the other hand, other funders may have idiosyncratic constraints or different beliefs, and taking other funders as a threshold could lead to game of chicken dynamics[^3] or recursion problems[^4].
 In the case of the LTFF in particular, they tend to spend around an hour per grant, so it's not clear that it's worth deferring to them.

 ## 2. Review of past thresholds